 And it’s got a nice crunch from the almonds and red onion!

 - Ingredients: 1 cup uncooked quinoa (rinsed), 1 cup water, 1/4 cup olive oil, 1/2 cup sliced red onion, 1/4 teaspoon salt, 1/4 teaspoon black pepper, 1/4 cup chopped almonds (toasted), 1 avocado (sliced).

 - Instructions: Cook quinoa according to package directions; let cool slightly before mixing with other ingredients; toss together with lemon juice, olive oil salt and black pepper then sprinkle with almonds just before serving.

-Green beans with almonds is one of my favorite side dishes to serve with meatballs.
+Green beans (See Also: Canned Green Beans Recipes) with almonds is one of my favorite side dishes to serve with meatballs.

 It’s quick and easy, and the sweet crunch of the almonds complements the savory meatballs perfectly.